QubesOS/qubes-doc/user/common-tasks/mount-from-other-os.md

 Reverting Changes
 -----------------------------------------
 Any changes which were made to the system in the above steps will need to be reverted before the disk will properly boot.
-However, LVM will not allow an LV to be renamed to a name already in use.
+However, LVM will not allow an VG to be renamed to a name already in use.
 Thes steps must occur either in an AppVM or using recovery media.

 1. Unmount any disks that were accessed.
-2. Rename the LV back to qubes\_dom0 using the command `lvrename other_install qubes_dom0`.
+2. Rename the VG back to qubes\_dom0 using the command `vgrename other_install qubes_dom0`.